Loneliness: Prevalence

+Possibly over 5% of the population of the industrial countries experience loneliness at levels which are harmful to physical and mental health, though scientists have expressed caution over making such claims with high confidence.
 Thousands of studies and surveys have been undertaken to assess the prevalence of loneliness.
-Yet it remains challenging for scientists to make accurate generalisations and comparisons.
+Yet it remains challenging for scientists to make accurate generalizations and comparisons.
 Reasons for this include various loneliness measurement scales being used by different studies, differences in how even the same scale is implemented from study to study, and as cultural variations across time and space may impact how people report the largely subjective phenomena of loneliness.
+The most widely used self-report measures for loneliness are the University of California Los Angeles Loneliness Scale (UCLA) and the De Jong Gierveld Loneliness Scale (DJGLS).

 One consistent finding has been that loneliness is not evenly distributed across a nation's population.
-It tends to be concentrated among vulnerable sub groups; for example the poor, the unemployed, and immigrants.
+It tends to be concentrated among vulnerable sub groups; for example the poor, the unemployed, immigrants and mothers.
 Some of the most severe loneliness tends to be found among international students from countries in Asia with a collective culture, when they come to study in countries with a more individualist culture, such as Australia.
-In New Zealand, the fourteen surveyed groups with the highest prevalence of loneliness most/all of the time in descending order are: disabled people, recent migrants, low income households, unemployed, single parents, rural (rest of South Island), seniors aged 75+, not in the labour force, youth aged 15–24, no qualifications, not housing owner-occupier, not in a family nucleus, Māori, and low personal income.
+In New Zealand, the fourteen surveyed groups with the highest prevalence of loneliness most/all of the time in descending order are: disabled people, recent migrants, low income households, unemployed, single parents, rural (rest of South Island), seniors aged 75+, not in the labor force, youth aged 15–24, no qualifications, not housing owner-occupier, not in a family nucleus, Māori, and low personal income.

 Studies have found inconsistent results concerning the effect of age, gender and culture on loneliness.

 Much 20th century and early 21st century writing on loneliness assumed it typically increases with age.
 In high-income countries, on average, one in four people over 60 and one in three over 75 feels lonely.
 Yet as of 2020, with some exceptions, recent studies have tended to find that it is young people who report the most loneliness (though loneliness is still found to be a severe problem for the very old).

 There have been contradictory results concerning how the prevalence of loneliness varies with gender.
 A 2020 analysis based on a worldwide dataset gathered by the BBC found greater loneliness among men, though some earlier work had found the opposite, or that gender made no difference.

 While cross-cultural comparisons are difficult to interpret with high confidence, the 2020 analyses based on the BBC dataset found the more individualist countries like the UK tended to have higher levels of loneliness.
 However, previous empirical work had often found that people living in more collectivist cultures tended to report greater loneliness, possibly due to less freedom to choose the sort of relationships that suit them best.